USS Archerfish (SS-311): Fifth patrol, October–December 1944: Sinking Shinano

 Enright ordered the carrier tracked from ahead in preparation for an attack from below.
 After six hours, the enemy carrier turned back into Archerfishs path, and Archerfish got into an attack position.
 Archerfish submerged and fired six torpedoes, four of which found their mark.
 Enright deliberately set the torpedoes to run shallow (10 ft) in hopes of capsizing the target by holing it higher up on its hull.
 He also wanted to increase the chances of a hit in case the torpedoes ran deeper than set.
 Before Archerfish descended to 400 ft to avoid a depth charge attack, Enright saw that the carrier was listing to starboard.
 The crew began picking up loud breaking-up noises from the target shortly after firing the last torpedo.
 The noises continued for 47 minutes.

 The patrol ended at Guam on 15 December, after 48 days on station.
 Initially, the Office of Naval Intelligence thought that Archerfish had sunk a cruiser, not believing that there were any carriers in that stretch of ocean.
 However, Enright had made sketches of the target, and Archerfish was given credit for sinking a 28,000-ton carrier.

 It was only after the war that the Americans learned the identity of Archerfishs quarry: Shinano, the biggest aircraft carrier ever built at the time.
 It was originally the third of the s, but had been converted into a 72,000-ton supercarrier after the Battle of Midway.
 Four of Archerfishs six torpedoes had hit, striking the carrier between the anti-torpedo bulge and the waterline at approximately 03:20.
 The damage was magnified by the fact that Shinano had turned south just minutes before Enright loosed his torpedoes, thus exposing her entire side to Archerfish—a nearly ideal firing situation for a submarine.
+Task group commander Toshio Abe erroneously believed that Archerfish was part of a wolfpack rather than a lone opponent, and inadvertently turned into the sub's path several times while trying to outrun it.
+He even went as far as to order one of his destroyer escorts to turn back when it tried to engage Archerfish, believing the sub was being used as a decoy to give the wolfpack a clear shot at Shinano.
 The ship initially continued under way, but it lost power around 06:00.
 The crew were unable to contain the flooding due to serious design flaws and inexperience, and the carrier capsized just before 11:00.
 Archerfish received the Presidential Unit Citation and Enright received the Navy Cross for this action.
 Shinano is the largest warship to be sunk by a submarine.